4awpawz/buster/README.md

 ## How Buster Determines Its Runtime Configuration

-Buster attempts to read configuration data from the *command line*, from *params passed to it from a script*, from *.buster.json* and from within *package.json*.
+Buster attempts to read configuration data from the *command-line*, from *params passed to it from a script*, from *.buster.json* and from within *package.json*.
 For each source it finds, Buster attempts to validate its data and then determines if that source's data is *complete*.
 If the data is valid and it is complete, then Buster builds its runtime configuration from it.

 > *Important* Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).